seph702/LevelViewer64/README.md

 Thanks to [aztecwarrior28](https://fontstruct.com/fontstructors/1606234/aztecwarrior28) for the [fan-made font](https://fontstruct.com/fontstructions/show/1770031/super-mario-64-8).

-Thanks to Michelle for the beta testing and programming discussions.
+Thanks to Michelle for beta testing and for the programming discussions.